During the height of the Covid-19 pandemic, 40% of adults in the U.S. reported struggling with a mental health issue and/or substance abuse.

 If social isolation is making you feel down, there’s always hope.
 Don’t be afraid to reach out for professional help in troubled times.

 Reach out to us if you need help recovering from feelings of depression and self-isolation.
+At Inland Empire TMS, our services can help alleviate mental illness and give you the confidence you need to dissuade chronic loneliness.

 Our dedicated psychiatrists and TMS practitioners will do everything they can to help you get back on track and feel happy again.